 To mitigate the pandemic’s impacts on food and agriculture, we engage and lobby with local and national governments to meet the immediate food needs of their vulnerable populations, boost their social protection programmes, keep global food trade going, keep the domestic supply chain gears moving, and support smallholder farmers’ ability to increase food production.

 Support for productivity-enhancing safety nets and reducing post-harvest crop losses and improvement of food stock along the value chain.

-Participating in multi-stakeholder organisations and other civil society organisations to define together how sectors need to live up to the challenge and protect the most vulnerable in the supply chains;
+multi-stakeholder organisations and other civil society organisations to define together how sectors need to live up to the challenge and protect the most vulnerable in the supply chains;

 Informing and training companies on responsible purchasing practices;